facade/flare-client-js/docs/1-installation.md

 To verify that the Flare JavaScript Client was installed correctly and will report your frontend errors, run the `flare.test()` command in your browser console.
 This will generate and report an error that should be visible on your project's dashboard in [Flare](https://flareapp.io/projects).

+If something goes wrong during the installation, enable debug mode on the client by setting `true` as the second parameter in your `flare.light` command `flare.light('key', true)`, or by running `flare.debug = true`.

 The client will automatically catch errors that aren't caught and bubble up to the `window` object.
 This includes most errors in vanilla JS code that isn't wrapped in a `try…catch` block.
 Errors that are caught by, for example, Axios' `catch` block, will not be reported automatically.
 Keep on reading to find out how to send those errors to Flare too.

 Creating a report for an error can take a second, and has a chance of slowing down your application (only during that second).
 If you want to stop some errors from being evaluated, use the `flare.beforeEvaluate(error)` function.
 If you return (a Promise returning) `false` from that function, Flare won't try to create an error report for that error.